AdaCore/ada-spark-rfcs/considered/rfc-pattern-matching.rst

 Semantics
 ^^^^^^^^^
-A value of a composite types matches a pattern if every element of the value matches the corresponding element in the pattern (or the default `others` case if there is none).
+A value of a composite type matches a pattern if every element of the value matches the corresponding element in the pattern (or the default `others` case if there is none).
 In particular, this means that equality on composite types is never relevant in pattern matching.